Andhra Sahitya Parishad plates of Śaktivarman

 XVI.

-Dānārṇava, who completely surpassed the generosity of Karṇa and whose footstool was coloured by the gems in the diadems of kings—a treasury of knowledge and a treasury to learned men, foremost in bountifulness—ruled (bhuj-) the entire earth for three years.
+Dānārṇava, who completely surpassed the generosity of Karṇa and whose footstool was coloured by the gems in the diadems of kings—a treasury of knowledge and a treasury to learned men, distinguished in the fray—ruled (bhuj-) the entire earth for three years.

 XVII.